ray-project/ray/doc/source/data/transforming-datasets.rst

   can use the constructor of the class for stateful setup, and it is only invoked once per worker actor.

-  Callable classes are useful if you need to load an expensive state (such as a neural network) for the UDF.
+  Callable classes are useful if you need to load expensive state (such as a model) for the UDF.
 By using an actor class, you only need to load the state once in the beginning, rather than for each batch.

   .. note::
     These transformation APIs take the uninstantiated callable class as an argument,